Skip to content

 Expectation

-The physical environment* is adapted to meet the needs of all children in order to maximise learning and development for all children.
+The physical environment* is adapted to meet the needs of all children in order to maximise learning and development for all.

-*The physical environment encompasses classroom layout and overall school facilities.
+*The physical environment encompasses classroom layout and overall setting facilities.
 The physical layout includes ergonomics (ensuring comfort and posture), lighting and acoustics, technology integration, flexibility, and aesthetics.

 • Accordion